Think-iT-Labs/think-it-dataspaces-demonstrator-sandbox/LAB_QUEST.md

 - In the Pre-request Script tab, configure:
   - `counterPartyAddress`: Provider's DSP endpoint (same as used in negotiation)
   - `contractId`: The agreement ID obtained from the finalized negotiation (use **Get Agreement For Negotiation V3** if needed)
-  - `transferType`: Set to `HttpData-PULL` (you will pull data from the provider's endpoint)
+  - `transferType`: Set to `AmazonS3-PUSH`
-- Send the request and save the returned `transferProcessId`
+- Send the request
-- Monitor the transfer state using **State Transfer Process V3** request
+- Send the request repeatedly (every few seconds) to monitor the transfer state using **State Transfer Process V3** request.
 - Wait until the transfer state becomes `COMPLETED` (states: INITIAL → PROVISIONING → PROVISIONED → REQUESTING → REQUESTED → STARTING → STARTED → COMPLETING → COMPLETED)
 - Once completed, use **Get EDR Entry Data Address V3** to retrieve the data endpoint URL and access credentials
 - Use the endpoint information to make an HTTP request to fetch the actual data (you can use a tool like curl, Postman, or your browser)